phuongtran7/Ditto_Websocket_Server/README.md

 4. Re-enable Ditto and unpause X-Plane if necessary.

 ## Limitations
-1. Currently, if Ditto needs to be installed in multiple aircrafts, it has to be copied into each aircraft's plugin folder along with the `Datarefs.toml` file.
-This is currently the only way for Ditto to have set of datarefs for each aircraft.

-2. Even though Ditto supports multiple clients connecting at the same time, there is currently no way to specify which client should receive which values.
+1. Even though Ditto supports multiple clients connecting at the same time, there is currently no way to specify which client should receive which values.
 All clients will be receiving the same data that is output by Ditto.

 ## Code samples
 1. Example `Datarefs.toml` content: